JackWagon R/C Warranty and Return Policy

 All Returns are subject to re-packaging, labor or condition fees and are subject to approval by the store.

 Store credit is preferred method of compensation upon authorized return.

-Credit Card/ Debit Card refund to original purchaser’s original payment card only.
+Credit Card/ Debit Card refund to original purchaser’s the original payment card only.

 Merchandise paid for with a credit card will receive credit card refund, not cash.

-Only documented cash payments may possibly receive cash refunds.
+Only documented cash payments may receive cash refunds.